aptible/www.aptible.com/content/posts/readme.md

 # Aptible::Tumblr

 A blog theme for Tumblr.
+See it in action at http://blog.aptible.com.

 ## Installation
 1. Log into Tumblr